mediaopt/paypal-commercetools-connector/docs/PayPal.md

 ### 9. updateTrackingInformation

-Create Tracking Data for Payment.
+Update Tracking Data for Payment.

-The order id will be read from the payment object and the capture_id will be used from the transactions.
+The order id will be read from the payment object.

-Please provide a tracking_number, carrier and optionally a carrier_name_other.
+Please provide a the trackingId and the patch information.

 ***Endpoint:***